-The bill amends the Public Health Code to update the requirements for newborn screening tests administered by health professionals.
+This bill amends the Public Health Code to update the requirements for newborn screening tests administered by health professionals.
 It specifies that health professionals in charge of a newborn's care must conduct tests for conditions including phenylketonuria, galactosemia, hypothyroidism, maple syrup urine disease, biotinidase deficiency, sickle cell anemia, congenital adrenal hyperplasia, medium-chain acyl-coenzyme A dehydrogenase deficiency, and Krabbe disease.
-The bill also clarifies that informed consent requirements do not apply to these tests and mandates that results must be reported to the infant's parents or guardians.
-Additionally, it allows the department to charge a fee for the tests, which must be adjusted annually based on the Consumer Price Index.
+The bill also clarifies that informed consent requirements do not apply to these tests, which must be reported to the infant's parents or guardians if results are positive.
+Additionally, it allows the department to charge a fee for the tests, which will be adjusted annually based on the Consumer Price Index.

 Statutes affected: House Introduced Bill: 333.5431